The Mission of Bishop Chatard High School

 Our Faculty & Staff

 Mr. Bill Sahm serves as the president of Bishop Chatard High School and is responsible for all facets of its operations, with a focus on institutional advancement.
-Principal Joe Hansen leads the academic team while Vice President of Mission and Ministry, Deacon Rick Wagner, directs faith and spiritual instruction.
-Vice Principal of Academics Ann Taylor and Vice Principal of Student Services Ben Reilly, along with Vice President of Institutional Advancement Tyler Mayer, round out the school’s leadership team.
+Principal John Hasty leads the academic team while Executive Director of Mission Integration, Libbie Steiner, directs faith and spiritual formation.
+Vice Principal of Student Services Ben Reilly and Director of Academics Julia Hasbrook assist with leadership for the school.

-Bishop Chatard is staffed by 98 administrators, teachers, and guidance counselors.
-Our chaplain, Fr.
-Doug Hunter, provides sacramental support.
+Bishop Chatard is staffed by over 130 administrators, teachers, and guidance counselors.

 Teachers participate in the Catholic Educator Advancement Program (CEAP) which directs compensation based on performance in the classroom, commitment to our mission and personal educational advancement.
 All teachers are certified in their teaching areas by the state of Indiana.

 A unique leadership model helps faculty and staff achieve that goal.
-Principal Joe Hansen oversees the high school’s academic program which offers students nearly 140 courses.
+Principal John Hasty oversees the high school’s academic program which offers students over 130 courses.
 Honors, Advanced Placement and Dual Credit classes account for over one-third of the course offerings, and the success rate in advanced classes is high.
-In 2017, 71 percent of students taking AP classes received a 3 or higher on AP exams, qualifying them to receive college credit.

 Bishop Chatard’s student body is comprised of a broad range of learners.
 The school is able to maintain an inclusive learning environment by offering innovative programs and resources necessary to narrow learning gaps.